Purchase Order Process: Challenges, Automation & Best Practices

 Increase spend visibility

-Because Cogsy is a one-stop shop for every facet of your retail operations, brands also have increased spend visibility.
-(That can’t be said about those pesky manual PO practices.)
+As a one-stop shop for every facet of your procurement process, Cogsy ensures Shopify merchants have total inventory visibility from draft to delivery.
+(The same cannot be said about those pesky manual PO practices.)

-For instance, DTC retailers get real-time insights into their inventory levels across multiple warehousing locations.
-And thanks to your historical POs, know how much you spent on each unit.
+For instance, Cogsy gives you real-time insights into your inventory levels across multiple warehousing locations.

 Improve relationships with vendors